Debt of Honour

-Debt of Honour is a 1936 British drama film directed by Norman Walker and starring Leslie Banks, Will Fyffe, Geraldine Fitzgerald and Garry Marsh.
-Based on a story by Sapper, and scripted by Tom Geraghty and Cyril Campion, the film is also known as The Man Who Could Not Forget.
+Debt of Honour (also known as The Man Who Could Not Forget) is a 1936 British drama film directed by Norman Walker and starring Leslie Banks, Will Fyffe, Geraldine Fitzgerald and Garry Marsh.
+It was based on a story by Sapper, and scripted by Tom Geraghty and Cyril Campion.

 It was made at British and Dominions Elstree Studios by British National Films.
+It was the second film made by British National, and had the same director, Norman Walker, as the first, Turn of the Tide (1935).

-Premise
+Plot

 A Colonel's daughter steals from the regimental mess funds to pay off her gambling debts.
 One of the officers, who is love with her, takes the blame, and is sent to Africa.